galenegan/galenegan.github.io/_pages/teaching.md

 * CEE 201S: Computations in CEE, *Summer 2016*

   Held weekly office hours, graded assignments, and led supplemental discussion section for a MATLAB-based programming course.
 Taught to a wide audience, from high school seniors to Stanford Continuing Studies students.

+  ## Guest Lectures

+I taught two lectures of CEE 262H: Observational Methods in Coastal Oceanography

+* ADVs, OBS, LISST: Measuring turbulence and sediment in the environment

+* Turbulence dissipation and spectra, or: The power of heroic approximations